Culture + Talent

 If you enjoy this conversation with Connie, we’d love for you to share it with a friend or a colleague and to like it so others can find it more easily.

-CC: Thanks Rebecca.
-Welcome to Work Better Connie.
+CC: Thanks, Rebecca.
+Welcome to Work Better, Connie.

 Connie Noonan Hadley: Thank you, thank you for having me.

-CC: I’m really excited to talk to you because I think your work is very interesting and people are just going through a lot right now in terms of their overall, their well-being.
-They’re feeling lonely in life and even in work.
-And because you study this, I’d like to start with an article that you wrote last year for the Harvard Business Review with Mark Mortensen and Amy Edmondson.
+CC: I’m excited to talk to you because your work is exciting.
+People are just going through a lot right now regarding their overall well-being.
+They’re feeling lonely in life and even at work.
+Because you studied this, I’d like to start with an article you wrote last year for the Harvard Business Review with Mark Mortensen and Amy Edmondson.
+You wrote this article in HBR about making it safe for employees to speak up, especially in risky times.
+These feel like risky times that we’re in right now.
+Can you talk about why you wrote that story?

 CNH: Well, yes, I have some research where I specifically ask people what their manager did to make them feel comfortable or not comfortable.
-And there is a long list of behaviors that do relate to feeling psychologically safe that leaders can do.
+And there is a long list of behaviors related to feeling psychologically safe that leaders can do.
 And one of them is making that invitation.
 So that was a good first step that your son experienced.
-But I would say there also has to be a really clear, um again, channel to communicate that, like if if the leader followed up by saying, okay, and now I’d like to schedule a 30 minute one on one with you in a couple weeks, you know, why don’t you, you know, put some thoughts together, then that that’s good.
-That means they’re really, they’re really not just sort of saying it, they actually have committed time to hearing what you have to say.
+But I would say there also has to be a really clear, again, channel to communicate that, like if the leader followed up by saying, okay, and now I’d like to schedule a 30-minute one-on-one with you in a couple of weeks, you know, why don’t you put some thoughts together, then that’s good.
+That means they’re really not just saying it; they have committed time to hearing what you have to say—and then listening carefully.
+Again, many managers will say, does anybody have any questions in a meeting as they’re looking at their phone?
+So it’s showing that you care and that you’re interested.
+And then, of course, the follow-up has to be, again, that thank you and doing something with that feedback.
+You don’t have to accept every suggestion you receive, of course.
+But you should acknowledge that the person went out of their way to provide that to you.

 CC: Yeah, what are they going to think?